Pivotal-Open-Source-Hub/geode-demo-application/README.md

 ### Prerequisites
 1. All scripts to run the samples are written in Bash, as a result the target machine needs to be MAC OSX or Linux
 2. Java JDK (Oracle is recommended) needs to be installed on the machine 1.7+ and the JAVA_HOME variable should be set
+3. Port 8080 is free for the demo application to run on (if port 8080 is not free the application can be configured to use another port, however its default in 8080)

 ### Set Up
 1. Download the project zip geode-demo-application-master.zip
 2. Uncompress the zip
-3. cd into the directory
+3. cd into the directory geode-demo-application-master
-4. cd into the scripts folder
+4. cd into the geode-demo-application-master/scripts folder
 5. All scripts to run the demo and any dependancies are found in this folder
 ```shell
 piv-wifi-19-156:scripts lshannon$ pwd